matanox/clojure-tutorial/readme.md

 (def my-function (fn [a b] (* a b)))
 (defn my-function [a b] (* ab))      ; shorter form of the same
 ```

+As we discuss in the namespaces page (link to be added), definitions become known inside their namespace or if they have been summoned into the current workspace similar to how imports work in other languages.

+#### calling java and javascript

 A list expression can also invoke any Java thingy at all, thus letting you fully reuse Java code.
 While the syntax for that uses the same list syntax where the first list item is the "what" and the others are the arguments, clojure provides equivalent convenience forms per Java interop verb (which are actually implemented under-the-hood as macros).
 ```